 Can spinal fractures adversely affect a patient’s overall health?

 Unfortunately, pain and prolonged bed rest can lead to multiple secondary complications, especially in an elderly person.
-Left untreated, one compression fracture can lead to multiple fractures that, in turn, may alter the shape of a patient’s spine and make it progressively more difficult to breathe, walk, eat or sleep properly.
+Left untreated, one compression fracture can lead to multiple fractures that may alter the shape of a patient’s spine and make it progressively more difficult to breathe, walk, eat or sleep properly.

 Why is it important to treat spinal fractures?